haydenbleasel/next-forge/README.md

 - `app` — The main, which contains the Next.js app.
 - `api` — The API, which contains serverless functions designed to run separately from the main app e.g. webhooks and cron jobs.
 - `web` — The website, which contains the static website for the app e.g. marketing pages and legal docs.
+- `docs` — The documentation, which contains the documentation for the app e.g. guides and tutorials.

 It also contains the following packages: